Ranakadevi: Historicity

 Several Sorathas (couplets) uttered by Ranakadevi in the bardic accounts evokes sadness but their usefulness as the historical material is doubtful.
 Even the existence of Ranakadevi is doubtful.
 Ranakadevi is not mentioned in the Chaulukya era chronicles such as Puratana-prabandha-sangraha or Merutunga's Prabandha-Chintamani but instead they give name Sonaladevi and Sunaladevi respectively.
 The Apabhramsa verses uttered by Sonaladevi after the death of Khengara counts eleven and eight in them respectively.

-Ranakadevi's paliya (memorial stone) and a shrine still stand on the southern banks of the Bhogavo river in Wadhwan, though the temple seems to have been built earlier, probably during the reign of Dharanivaraha of the Chhapa dynasty (last quarter of the 9th century).
-It is listed as the Monument of National Importance.
+Ranakadevi's paliya (memorial stone) and a shrine still stand on the southern banks of the Bhogavo river in Wadhwan, though Ranakdevi's Temple seems to have been built earlier, probably during the reign of Dharanivaraha of the Chhapa dynasty (last quarter of the 9th century).

 In popular culture

 Several variation of this legend are still popular in bards and peoples of Saurashtra.
 Some of the verses of the ballad of Khengara and Ranakadevi are very poetical.
 Many verses are given in the Ras Mala by Alexander Kinloch Forbes.
 One such verse is:

 Ranakdevi (1883), a Gujarati novel written by Anantprasad Trikamlal Vaishnav, is based on her.
 Amar Chitra Katha has published a comic, Ranak Devi: The Story of a Great Queen of Saurashtra (1977, #452) based on the legend.

 She is a character in Sadhara Jesang, a Vesha (play) of Bhavai, the folk theatre of Gujarat.
 Gadh Juno Girnar (1967) is a Gujarati play based on the legend.
 Two silent films about Ranakadevi are produced; one in 1923 directed by S. N. Patankar and another in 1930 produced by Chandulal Shah and directed by Nanubhai Vakil.
 The Gujarati film Ranakdevi (1946) starring Nirupa Roy and directed by V. M. Vyas was also produced.
 Another film Ranakdevi (1973) directed by Babubhai Mistry starred Tarala Mehta, Upendra Trivedi, Arvind Trivedi and Arvind Pandya in lead roles.